Cholesterol is a pretty big topic, so we broke it into four parts.

 Yup, sugar is nothing but healthy energy, just like how tobacco is so soothing to the lungs.

-So what is cardiovascular disease (also known as heart disease)?
+What is cardiovascular disease (also known as heart disease)?

 Heart disease includes a wide range of conditions.